RELabUU/LCDTrace/README.md

 2. In the second cell block it is possible to set a number of evaluation rounds (default=2) and a project name that is run.

 ## Paper (under review)
-Van Oosten, W., Rasiman, R.S., Dalpiaz, F., & Hurkmans, T. (2022).
-On the Effectiveness of Automated Tracing Model Changes to Project Issues. [under review]
+Van Oosten, W., Rasiman, R.S., Dalpiaz, F., & Hurkmans, T. (2023).
+On the Effectiveness of Automated Tracing Model Changes to Project Issues.
+Information & Software Technology.